Automotive

 Pro Tips

-• TIPPouring a cola directly on corroded terminals works in an emergency.
-The phosphoric acid dissolves corrosion.
+• TIPPouring room-temperature cola directly on corroded terminals works in a roadside emergency.
+The phosphoric acid dissolves corrosion in about five minutes.

-• TIPWhite or blue-green corrosion on the positive terminal indicates overcharging.
-Get the charging system tested.
+• TIPWhite or fluffy blue-green corrosion only on the positive post usually means the alternator is overcharging.
+Have the charging system tested before the next battery dies prematurely.

 Common Mistakes to Avoid